tim-shand/homelab-onprem/README.md

 ### Azure

+- Automated bootstrapping using Powershell script.
+  - Generates required Terraform files, kicks of deployment, triggers post-deployment state migration to Azure.
-- Deployed by Github Actions, using Entra ID Service Principal secured with Federated Credentials (OIDC).
+  - Creates Entra ID Service Principal, secured with Federated Credentials (OIDC), and added to specified Github repository.
 - Minimalistic, light-weight platform landing zone for connectivity, governance, monitoring and shared resources.
 - Hub/Spoke network topology, with hub VNet providing a centralized connectivity for workload spoke VNet peering.
-- IaC Backend Vending:
+- IaC Backend Vending.
   - Dedicated IaC subscription to contain remote Terraform states for all deployments, with per-project backends.
   - Each project backend is configured using an **IaC Backend Vending** module to create storage and Github resources.
   - Azure Blob Container held in the IaC subscription.